 Figure 5 – Class Diagram of Logic Component

 Logic is based on the Façade pattern.
 Logic Controller abstracts the complexities of the Logic Subsystem from the GUI by acting as an intermediary.
-The Logic component is depicted in Figure 5.
+The Logic class diagram is shown in Figure 5.

-Logic’s role is to provide all necessary backend functionality for the GUI, including command parsing, hints generation, and display state maintenance.
+Logic’s role is to provide all necessary backend functionality for the GUI, including command parsing, hints generation, list processing, and display state maintenance.
 These functionalities are achieved by relaying method calls to ActionHintSystem and TaskManager.

-A quick overview of the methods specified by the Logic interface is shown in Figure 6:
+A quick overview of the methods specified by the Logic interface is shown below: